RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 Let's make more traces!
 Open a new web browser to access _CoolStore Inventory Page_ using its route (on _Networking > Routes_ in the OpenShift Console):

+> If you do not see the `inventory` route listed, be sure you've chosen the `userXX-inventory` project in the Project selector dropdown!

 ![jaeger_ui]({% image_path jaeger-coolstore.png %})

 Go back to _Jaeger UI_ then click on _Find Traces_.
 You will see dozens of traces because the Inventory page continues to calling the endpoint of Inventory service in every 2 seconds like we called via **curl** command: